|Updated September 2017.

 Aside from that, we only tested current-generation phones that were available for sale in the United States.
 However, carrier-branded phones like those sold by Verizon and AT&T often have bootloaders that cannot be unlocked, so the phones listed here are only the SIM-unlocked variants that are sold by the manufacturer directly.
 Tiebreakers were then determined based on how active the device's development community was, which left us with the following phones.

-Google's new Pixel phones have been selling very well for a first iteration, to the point where Google has been unable to keep the devices in stock after underestimating demand.
-The Pixel's marketing campaign tries to position the phone as an iPhone alternative—almost an "everyman" device—but make no mistake, the Pixel, like its predecessor the Nexus, is a modder's dream phone deep down inside.
+Google's Pixel phones have been selling very well for a first iteration, to the point where Google has been unable to keep the devices in stock after underestimating demand.
+The Pixel's marketing campaign tries to position the phone as an iPhone alternative — almost an "everyman" device — but make no mistake, the Pixel, like its predecessor the Nexus, is a modder's dream phone deep down inside.

-As to why the Pixel comes in first on our list, let's start with its unlockable bootloader.
+As to why the Pixel ranks so highly on our list, let's start with its unlockable bootloader.
 Every model, with the exception of Pixels sold by Verizon, can have its bootloader unlocked by simply enabling a setting, then sending a single command with Fastboot.
 And since unlocking the bootloader does not void your warranty, you're free to mod your device's software as you please.

 The Pixel does have a tamper flag, meaning when you unlock your bootloader or install custom firmware, there's a bit of data left behind that would let Google know you've altered your software.
 However, this is only a software-based tamper flag, which means that you can send a simple Fastboot command to reset it, and Google would no longer be able to tell that you've modified your operating system.